 The City offers a variety of affordable housing and human services programs to assist residents with lower and moderate incomes or special needs.

 The City receives federal grants each year that fund programs that increase the supply of affordable housing and prevent homelessness.
 These programs also provide neighborhood improvements and services for seniors, disabled and lower-income residents.

-The CAPER is an annual report that evaluates the City's progress in meeting goals described in the Consolidated Plan and Action Plan.
-The draft CAPER is available for public review starting on Sept.
-9.
+The Consolidated Annual Performance Evaluation Report (CAPER) is a report that evaluates the City's progress in meeting the goals described in the Consolidated Plan and Action Plan.
+The draft CAPER is available public review starting on Sept.
+7.

 The draft CAPER will be considered for approval and submittal.

 Housing and Human Services Commission

 When: Wednesday, Sept.
 22, at 7 p.m.